Spotify Promotion for Afrobeats Artists: 2026 Guide

 Afrobeats has a unique relationship with social media that most other genres cannot replicate.
 The genre's promotion ecosystem runs on a TikTok-Instagram-YouTube triangle that feeds directly into Spotify streaming.

 YouTube is disproportionately important for Afrobeats.
-Music videos are a cultural centerpiece — Nigerian and Ghanaian audiences consume music through YouTube before moving to Spotify.
+Music videos are a cultural centerpiece -- Nigerian and Ghanaian audiences consume music through YouTube before moving to Spotify.
 A well-produced music video creates a discovery funnel that feeds Spotify streams for months.
+For artists considering YouTube promotion alongside Spotify, see our YouTube music video promotion strategies guide.

 Instagram Reels circulates through diaspora networks organically.
 Behind-the-scenes studio content, release teasers, and lifestyle content that connects your music to broader Afrobeats culture all perform well with the UK and US diaspora demographic.